WordPress/wordpress-playground/README.md

 git clone -b trunk --single-branch --depth 1 git@github.com:WordPress/wordpress-playground.git
 ```

+## Vision

+Make WordPress instantly accessible for users, learners, extenders, and contributors by building foundational software tools developers can use to create interactive, zero-setup, JavaScript applications with WordPress.

+More specifically, here is a preliminary outline of the areas Playground will focus on.
+These items are not set in stone, and your feedback and contributions are crucial to help shape the direction.

+### Learning WordPress Through Exploration

+Playground aims to shift the WordPress learning journey from following screenshots and videos into engaging with a live site where it's safe and easy to creatively explore the concepts being taught.

+Imagine live Playgrounds that guide users through building their first website, customizing a theme, or setting up an e-commerce store.
+Furthermore, users would have the freedom to take a detour and explore on their own.
+The goal is to not to create specific tutorials or apps, but rather to empower developers with the tools necessary to build them.

+Key features include support for pre-defining an initial site setup and the ability to provide step-by-step interactive instructions.

+### Learning WordPress Development Through Writing Code

+Playground aims to encourage and accelerate learning WordPress development.

+Imagine an in-browser code editor with an instant preview of everything you build.
+New developers would be guided through building their first WordPress extensions, and experienced developers would hone their WordPress skills with live code snippets and interactive examples embedded in the documentation and tutorials.
+Furthermore, developers would be able to start developing locally with zero or almost zero setup steps.

+The goal is not to build such a full-featured code editor in Playground, but rather to provide the tools necessary to build one.

+Key features include running PHP code in Playground, an abstraction for synchronizing files with a Playground instance, and a PHP binary that supports CLI tools like wp-cli or phpunit.

+### Instant access to WordPress ecosystem

+Playground aims to empower developers to build WordPress applications that are available in an instant and without any server infrastructure.

+WordPress ecosystem consists of many powerful extensions that could become accessible without any pre-requisites.
+Imagine using WordPress as a notes app, getting acquainted with plugins and themes through official live demos, or starting a full-featured development environment with a single-click.
+The goal is not to build such applications, but to empower the ecosystem to make them available on demand.

+Key features include abstraction for integrating a custom filesystems, in-browser support for network requests, and the ability to use and configure specific PHP extensions.

 ## Contributing

 You also can run WordPress Playground locally as follows: